Experts Who Reviewed the Diets

 A nutritional epidemiologist, Fung researches the relationship between diet and chronic disease, especially diabetes, heart disease, and cancer.
 In addition to Simmons College, she is adjunct professor of nutrition at the Harvard School of Public Health.
 She was previously a nutritionist at Yale-New Haven Hospital.

-Spokesperson, Academy of Nutrition and Dietetics, Los Angeles
+Nutrition advocate, consultant and communicator, Los Angeles

 Senior Fellow, Public Health Division, ICF International